Bulkas456/BBTransaction/README.md

 * .NET Framework 4.5
 * NET Core 1.0
 # How does it work?
+The library produces a transaction object which runs actions for a steps in a specific order.
+When an exception occurred or a transaction is cancelled then undo methods for a finished steps are processed.
+When transaction finish successfully then post actions are invoked.
+Let's see an example:
 First of all you need an idea for a transaction, i.e. safely write a binary data to a file:
 1. Create a simple DTO for all necessary data to a file write operation:
 ```c#